-- You are encouraged to complete some form of secondary education or General Educational Development (GED) program prior to becoming an L&C regular student. - You must take the College Placement Test, submit any transcript of high school level course work, and meet with an advisor to discuss your goals. - The college reserves the right to limit or structure your course schedule as appropriate for you.
+- You are encouraged to complete some form of secondary education or an Illinois High School Diploma (formerly GED) prior to becoming an L&C regular student. - You must take the College Placement Test, submit any transcript of high school level course work, and meet with an advisor to discuss your goals. - The college reserves the right to limit or structure your course schedule as appropriate for you.
 In general, you may be limited to courses appropriate to the completion of Home Study programs, for re-entry into a district high school, or to upgrade certain skills.

-If You Plan To Complete High School Through Illinois High School Diploma Test Preparation Classes (GED® or HiSET)
+If You Plan To Complete High School Through the State of Illinois High School Diploma Test Preparation Classes

-Illinois High School Diploma classes, primarily through GED® or HiSET testing offers you an option if you have not completed high school.
+Illinois High School Diploma classes offer you an option if you have not completed high school.
 L&C offers high school diploma test preparation classes in a variety of formats to meet your needs; face to face, virtual, BlendFlex, and online.
-The classes provide instruction in language arts - reading, language arts - writing, mathematics, social studies and science to help prepare you to take and pass one of the high school diploma tests.
+The classes provide instruction in language arts - reading, language arts - writing, mathematics, social studies and science to help prepare you to take and pass the Illinois High School Diploma test.

 L&C offers test preparation classes on campus and in off-campus education centers.
 There is no fee for the classes.
-However, a fee is charged by the test provider at the time you register to take one of the high school diploma tests.
-For more information about high school diploma test preparation classes, call the Adult Education office at 618-468-4141.
+However, a fee is charged by the test provider at the time you register to take Illinois High School Diploma test.

 Your Path.
 Your Future.
 There are numerous options for adults of all ages to complete your high school diploma and simultaneously begin college classes or training.
 Building Futures YouthBuild could be for you if you are 16-24 years old and are interested in career pathway training as you work towards completing your high school diploma.
-Call the Adult Education office for more information about transitioning to college while completing your high school diploma at 618-468-4141.